 College Science Prerequisites, Course Description and Textbooks

 Anatomy & Physiology 1 (BIO 201) - PrerequisitesHigh School Diploma or equivalent.
 Anatomy and Physiology 1 is a lower division, 4-unit, intensive, immersion-learning course that requires four weekends to complete.
-Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, which includes 2 face-to-face lecture sessions and 2 face-to-face laboratory sessions.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, each Saturday and each Sunday we offer a face-to-face lecture session and a face-to-face laboratory session.
 In addition, a minimum of 15 to 20 hours per week of self-paced, web-based learning support activities are required.

 Additional Unit: If a student needs to earn 5 semester units for BIO 201 instead of 4 to meet pre-requisite requirements of a given academic program he or she seek to gain admission into, he or she may sign up for an ISP Capstone taken concurrently with this Course.
 The ISP Capstone is a 1-Unit, instructor-supervised, independent, 45hr research project, which fosters opportunity for empirically based study that enhances, deepens, and further integrates knowledge of an ISP Courses key concept.
 Students interested in the ISP Capstone pleas click here

 Anatomy & Physiology 1 - TextbooksThibodeau, G. & Patton, K. Anatomy & physiology.
 7 ed.
 St. Louis, MO: Mosby Publishers; 2009.

 ** The 6th Edition of the same book may also be used as a required textbook for this course (ISBN-10: 0-323-03718-6)

 Thibodeau, G. & Paton, K. Study guide for anatomy & physiology.

 Netter, F. H. Atlas of human anatomy.
 6 ed.
 Philadelphia, PA: Saunders Elsevier; 2014.